nipdep/imgann/docs/source/api.rst

      - number of sample images to view in integer format
    * - ann_type
      - 'coco'
-     - annotation type of the file that given in the 'ann_path'. supported names : ['coco', 'voc', 'csv']
+     - annotation type of the file that given in the 'ann_path'. supported names : ['coco', 'voc', 'csv', 'yolo']
    * - center
      - True
      - Only applicable in 'coco' annotation format. define in following note.